 Congratulations: OBS students achieve outstanding Matura Results in 2019

-- An OBS student achieves the best graduation score of all candidates in the German speaking part of Switzerland.
+- An OBS student achieves the best graduation score of all candidates in the German speaking part of Switzerland with a grade point average of 5.4

 - 100% Matura class success rate